SonarSource/sonarlint-atom/README.md

 # SonarLint for Atom

-SonarLint is an Atom extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, TypeScript, PHP and Python code.
+SonarLint is an IDE extension that helps you detect and fix quality issues as you write code in JavaScript, TypeScript, PHP and Python.

 ## How it works

-Simply open a JS, TS, PHP or Python file within a project, start coding, and you will start seeing issues reported by SonarLint.
+SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
+Like a spell checker, SonarLint squiggles flaws so that they can be fixed before committing code.
+You can get it directly from the ATOM Marketplace, and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP and Python).

+![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)

 Issues are highlighted in your code, and also listed in the 'Diagnostics' or 'Linter' panel.
 Note that only files within a project are analyzed.

-![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)

 You can access the detailed rule description directly from your editor by using, depending on the UI tools you have, the provided code action or the link to the [rules website][rules].

 ## Rules